Wes Burns: Ipswich Town

 On 3 June 2021, Burns joined fellow League One side Ipswich Town for an undisclosed fee.
 He signed a three-year deal with the club.
 He made his debut for the club on the opening day of the 2021–22 season against Morecambe at Portman Road.
 Burns scored his first goal for Ipswich in a 2–2 draw against AFC Wimbledon on 28 August.
 He quickly established himself as a key part of the Ipswich team, initially playing as a winger under Paul Cook before switching to a wing-back role following the arrival of new manager Kieran McKenna in December.
 A four goal return in January earned him the PFA League One Player of the Month award for the month.
 Burns enjoyed a highly successful first season at the club, finishing as the club's top goalscorer with 13 goals, as well as providing 6 assists.
 He was subsequently voted as the club's 2021–22 Player of the Season and was included in EFL League One Team of the Season.
 On 16 May 2022, Burns signed a new long-term contract, keeping him at the club until 2025, just one year into his initial three-year deal.
+In a 2–1 victory against Coventry City, Burns scored a goal with the outside of his boot which would later be voted as the EFL Goal of the Season for the 2023–24 season.